GeoSn0w/geosn0w.github.io/_posts/2018-12-2-Debugging-macOS-Kernel-For-Fun.md

 (lldb)
 ```

 Nice!
 See the <code class="high">44 61 72 77 69 6e</code>?
-That is the hexadecimal represenation of the word <code class="high">Darwin</code>.
+That is the hexadecimal representation of the word <code class="high">Darwin</code>.
 If we change that to let's say "GeoSn0w" in HEX, we can pretty much change the kernel name.
 Same goes for the version.
 Let's do it.

-So, we need a Text to Hex convertor.
+So, we need a Text to Hex converter.
 Many are available online. <a href="http://www.unit-conversion.info/texttools/hexadecimal/">I used this one</a>.
 And we need to keep in mind that we CANNOT write a longer string without overwriting something else.
 The word can be smaller and we can pad it with <code class="high">NOPs</code> (0x90) but not longer because it will overwrite stuff.
 I crafted my text to remove some stuff and add some stuff but I stayed in the same boundary.
 Don't go past the character limit in the existing string.

 <B>My final hex looks like this:</B>